 - alleged to be armed by the police, but multiple independent witnesses maintain the person was unarmed, video evidence shows that the person was unarmed, and/or circumstances indicate it was physically impossible for that person to be armed (i.e. claiming a person shot themselves with their own gun while handcuffed and under surveillance in police custody after being searched for weapons)

-A victim was coded as Vehicle in the database if they were one or more of the following:
+A victim was coded as having a Vehicle as a weapon if they were one or more of the following:

 - a driver who was killed while hitting, dragging or driving towards officers or civilians

-- a driver being chased at high speed by police (they could be considered a threat to others by driving at such reckless speeds)
+- a driver being chased at high speed by police when police killed them (they could be considered a threat to others by driving at such reckless speeds)